Evan Low: California Assembly

 In 2014, Assembly Speaker Toni Atkins appointed Low as Assistant Majority Whip.
 Low was kept in the same leadership role by Atkins's successor, Speaker Anthony Rendon, in 2016.

 Low chaired the California Assembly Business and Professions Committee from March 2016 until November 2021, when he was removed without explanation by Speaker Anthony Rendon.
 Low was replaced by Marc Berman.

 Low is a co-founder and co-chair of the California Legislative Tech Caucus.
 There are 24 members of the Tech Caucus.

+In 2014, Low supported SCA 5, an initiative that would have asked voters to consider eliminating California Proposition 209's ban on the use of race, sex, color, ethnicity, or national origin in recruitment, admissions, and retention programs at California's public universities and colleges.
+Proposition 209 also effectively banned affirmative action in the public contracting and employment.
+Low supported a similar effort to repeal Prop 209 in its entirety with ACA 5 and Proposition 16 in 2020.
+In 2023, Low also supported ACA 7, a narrower effort "that would allow state agencies to consider race if academic research shows evidence those race-based programs could work."

 In 2016, Low introduced AB 1887 that would ban all California state-funded travel to states that enacted laws to discriminate against individuals based upon sexual orientation, gender identity, and gender expression, that was supported by U.S. House of Representatives Minority Leader Nancy Pelosi.
+The California state-funded travel ban was replaced in 2023 with an advertising campaign.

 In 2016, New York Magazine identified Low as a potential United States presidential candidate in 2024 along with nine other young Democrats who, like Obama, have unusual ambition.

 In the 2017–2018 session, The Sacramento Bee identified Low as California's most prolific lawmaker, where he had the most bills signed by any member of the state legislature by Governor Jerry Brown.
 He has also been credited with driving the future of Uber and Lyft in the California State Legislature.

 In 2019, Low introduced AB-57, which would allow candidates with birth names in character-based languages—such as Chinese, Japanese, and Korean—to use those names in voter requested translated ballots.
-Previously, candidates such as Fiona Ma have had transliterated versions names of their name (e.g. Fei O Na Ma) appear on translated ballots.
+Previously, candidates such as Fiona Ma have had transliterated versions of their name (e.g. Fei O Na Ma) appear on translated ballots.
 The bill also required candidates without character based birth names to phonetically translate their names on translated ballots, unless they prove that they are known under a different name within the target community.
 AB-57 was signed into law by Governor Gavin Newsom in July 2019 and went into effect in 2020.